Who We Are

 If we succeed, we’ll engage 5% of the world’s population.
 This isn’t just a number we’ve pulled out of a hat.
 This number represents the estimated amount of people necessary to create lasting change and go beyond just one day of incredible activism.

-On that September day, we’ll wake up in the morning in Japan, finish off the day in Hawaii, and at the end of it, we’ll have changed the world.
+On that September day, we’ll wake up in the morning in New Zealand, finish off the day in Hawaii, and at the end of it, we’ll have changed the world.

 Do you think you’d like to be the person that unites your entire country for a massive cleanup action?
 We’d like that too!
 This year we’re focused on gathering enthusiastic and skilled people around the world to lay a strong foundation for our World Cleanup Day 2018.